Omega and TissotCopyright © Notice

 Alix must have hit it lucky with the design of the Omega Marine case at just the time Omega were on the look out for a waterproof case to catch up with, or even get ahead of, Rolex.
 The design of the Marine case was not even all that original, because cases where the whole watch was contained inside a waterproof outer case had been granted to Jean Finger and Frederick Gruen in the 1920s, and Rolex had even produced a watch called the Rolex Hermetic using the Jean Finger patent.
 But Alix got his patent because his rectangular sliding case was novel, Omega spotted it and snapped up the rights, and the rest, as they say, is history.

 Omega's first "standard" waterproof wristwatch was the 1937 Naïad.
 It was named after female spirits of Greek mythology — naïads were nymphs who lived in and presided over fountains, wells, springs and streams.

 The Omega Naïad had a snap on waterproof case back and a waterproof crown that sealed against the stem tube on the side of the case.
 The Naïad pictured here has a movement serial number just below 9 million, which would place it in about 1938.

 Omega Naïad case back

 The case back carries the words "Waterproof" and "Mod.
 Depose", which means "Registered Design".
-The crown is quite slim and unlike the later model Naïad crowns described below, but must use a similar sealing method against the stem tube to make the watch waterproof.
+The crown is quite slim and unlike the later model Naïad crowns described below, but it must use a similar method of gaskets sealing against the stem tube to make the watch waterproof.

 Later Naïad Crowns